waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Exploration Plan
 - Goal: Reveal 100% of Route 32.
-- Current Task: Explore unseen tiles near (11, 37) via the western corridor (Column 2).
+- Current Task: Exit the 'pond' area via (10, 26) and head to the western corridor.
 - Future Targets: West of (13, 10), East of (19, 28), Perimeter (1, 76-87).

 ## NPCs & Locations